 When the garage door is activated, the two light bulbs automatically turn on for four to five minutes.
 As an example, when a car or someone passes within the path of the motion detection sensors.

 Manual Emergency Release

-A faulty garage door opener is a serious safety hazard for you and your household.
+A faulty garage opener is a serious safety hazard for you and your household.
 The following are the risks associated with malfunctioning opener safety features:

-- Malfunctioning or defective photo eye sensors will fail to signal the opener to automatically retract the door even if there is an obstruction on the door’s path.
+- Malfunctioning or defective photo eye sensors will fail to signal the opener to automatically retract the door, even if there is an obstruction on the door’s path.

 - The manual release handle may break off or crack due to rust, making it difficult to maneuver.
 As a result, you cannot respond in an emergency since the manual release is damaged or broken.